PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 crossing tensors that must be written to the report rather than `boundary_count * edge_count`.
 The complete split plan constructs this `ModelIRGraphIndex` once and reuses it for candidate discovery, partition-range validation, and manifest edge construction.
-Standalone helpers accept an optional caller-owned index and retain their existing call signatures.
+Its first-producer map is likewise materialized once and passed through all three phases instead of being rebuilt from the shared index.
+Standalone helpers accept optional caller-owned index and producer-map state while retaining their existing call behavior.
 Partition input/output tensor collection likewise uses insertion-ordered `seen` sets.
 It preserves first-seen ordering and duplicate suppression while removing the quadratic list-membership cost from every binary-search candidate